maine-woDNA/maine-woDNA.github.io/Filtering/Supplies1.md

 **Forceps**

-Clean forceps to help place the filters and remove and store the filters in the tubes when the filtering is complete.
+Clean forceps to help place the filters and remove and store the filters in the tubes when the filtering was complete.

 *Clean forceps ready to use:*
 ![Forceps1](/assets/images/BIG-FILT/Forceps1.jpeg)